-Storms can turn your yard into a wreck, knocking down lots of brush and leaves and taking out branches and even entire trees.
-Yet don’t see it as a complete loss.
-Turn that mess into treasure—with composting!
+Storm debris can turn your yard into a wreck, knocking down lots of brush and leaves and taking out branches and even entire trees.
+Yet, don’t see it as a complete loss.
+Turn that mess into treasure by composting storm debris!

 TJ prompted this post after dealing with a storm that made a mess of his homestead.